dongb909/dongb909/README.md

 🌱 Currently learning and building with: Typescripts, React Hooks

 ✨ A fun fact: My Vietnamese name is BacAi.
-My mom took it from the Bible (it means 'humanitarinism') even though our family is buddhist. 🤔 :woman_shrugging:
+My mom took it from the Bible (it means 'humanitarianism') even though our family is buddhist. 🤔 :woman_shrugging:

 <!--
 **dongb909/dongb909** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.